borntofrappe/game-development/06 Angry Birds/Angry Birds 10/README.md

 end
 ```

-This however prompts an error as the script uses `self.target` in the `update` and `render` function.
-It is therefore necessary to condition the use of `self.target` to the variable storing a non-nil value.
+This prompts an error as the script uses `self.target` in the `update` and `render` function, and it is therefore necessary to condition the use of `self.target` to the variable storing a non-nil value.

 Updating the target.